goodshuffle/goodshuffle-developer-site/content/docs/setup/custom-setup.md

 ## Step 1: Add Dependencies

 Add the following code into your website `<head>...</head>` element.
-It will add our Webcomponents library and reference your Goodshuffle Pro inventory.
+It will add our web components library and reference your Goodshuffle Pro inventory.
 This is only needed on pages that you intend to display the wishlist or your inventory.

 ### Required